romanpauk/dingo/test/matrix/README.md

   generated shard and share only their fixture definitions.

 The registration family uses the application-wide registration and resolution axes below.
 Invocation has callable, dependency-provisioning, registration-mode, and container axes.
 Complete behavioral scenarios use their own scenario and container axes.
 Constructor detection is a separate family with backend, detection mode, and constructor-shape axes, plus an argument-storage and conversion-category sub-matrix.
 Family-local axes do not add irrelevant dimensions to other families.

-Dependency request forms are the supported
-`shape x carrier x decoration` product.
+Dependency request forms are the supported `shape x carrier x decoration` product.
 Shapes own the C++ type transformation, carriers select value or reference categories, and decorations wrap that result as plain, selected, or annotated requests.
 Each decoration explicitly lists the shape/carrier cells and test families for which it is supported.
 Constructor detection and templated invocation cases are derived from this product, while resolved types and provisioning recipes declare the same form identities.
 The shared contract rejects missing, extra, renamed, or duplicate product cells and requires every form in each applicable family.
 Family-local compatibility still applies after that selection; for example, annotated invocation excludes hybrid containers whose compile-time binding path cannot materialize the wrapper safely.

 Recursive dependency compositions are a separate shared type axis.
 Constructor detection projects each type into a one-argument constructor shape.
 Resolution and invocation model the full product of the same type with their container, scope, and request-strategy axes.
-The generated coverage report keeps every supported and unsupported cell explicit.
-C++ generation projects supported cells into a smaller witness set: the `full` profile executes every supported composition for resolve and invoke, and the `portable` profile executes every structural category.
+The model classifies every case as supported behavior, a functionality gap, or an intentional constraint.
+C++ generation projects supported cases into a smaller witness set: the `full` profile executes every supported composition for resolve and invoke, and the `portable` profile executes every structural category.
 Both profiles additionally cover every feasible outer operator, container, scope, request-strategy, copyability, and movability combination for both operations.
-Unsupported cells are reported and contract tested.
+Aggregate tests pin each classification count.
+Functionality gaps and intentional constraints are not emitted as C++ tests.
 Exact stored wrappers use the request category selected by the scope rule, while a top-level raw pointer registers its leaf and requests the pointer value.
 This keeps carrier semantics out of this axis while still exercising both exact-wrapper resolution and the supported pointer conversion.

 Select the execution profile with `-DDINGO_MATRIX_PROFILE=full` or `-DDINGO_MATRIX_PROFILE=portable`.
-Local development defaults to `full`; CI runs it on one primary compiler and uses `portable` for portability jobs.
+Local development defaults to `full`; CI runs it on selected primary GCC, Clang, and MSVC jobs and uses `portable` for the remaining portability jobs.
 Dependency-composition sources are balanced across four resolve and four invoke executables.
 Native CI enables `DINGO_MATRIX_TEST_AFTER_BUILD`, so each matrix executable runs immediately after linking and stops the build on a failure.
 Cross-compiled executables remain registered for their native runner.

 Shared-cyclical graphs use a dedicated compositional family.
 It crosses container implementation, registration mode, the value or `shared_ptr` representation of each node, and the dependency edge used in each direction.
 The edge catalog covers references, pointers, and all three `shared_ptr` request forms exposed by cyclical storage.
 Unsupported container/mode and storage/edge cells remain generated skips with an explicit reason.

 Dependency provisionings are exhaustive registration recipes: scope, stored type, exposed type, exact form/resolved-type/feature cases, and registration